Masthead Background Image

 EVEN HOGWARTS USES CONCRETE BALLAST TO MAINTAIN IT SOLAR ARRAYS

 Well, it’s not exactly Hogwarts, but Gloucester Cathedral in Gloucestershire, England, was depicted as Hogwarts in several of the Harry Potter films.
 The cathedral, built in the seventh century, recently installed a solar array on its roof using concrete ballast to hold the array in place because the guardians of the cathedral did not want to penetrate the roof.
-Working with a local concrete company, the solar installers designed a unique system to hide the concrete ballast, so it did not obscure any views of the church.
+Working with a local concrete company, the solar installers designed a unique system to hide the concrete ballast so it did not obscure any views of the church.

-While the story is interesting on one level because of its connection to the Harry Potter films, for our purposes it illustrates how concrete ballast can be used in the most extraordinary places to ensure that solar arrays remain in place without having to penetrate roofs.
+While the story is interesting on one level because of its connection to the Harry Potter films, for our purposes, it illustrates how concrete ballast can be used in the most extraordinary places to ensure that solar arrays remain in place without having to penetrate roofs.
 Even ancient ones.

 Whether you have a commercial building with a flat top roof, a home with a flat or sloping roof, or even a roof on a historic building, if you want to install solar arrays to generate renewable energy, concrete ballasts are the choice to make.
 Easy to install, cost-effective and durable, concrete ballast means deploying solar power for your home or business is much more within your grasp.